Meet YOLO26: next-gen vision AI.

 SettingDefaultWhen to change

-Dataset(your dataset version)Always pick a tagged version, never "latest"
+Dataset(your dataset version)Always pick a tagged version, never the live working state

 Modelyolo26nLarger only if benchmarks demand it